sindresorhus/p-throttle/readme.md

 Type: `Function`

-Get notified when function calls are delayed due to exceeding the `limit` of allowed calls within a the given `interval`.
+Get notified when function calls are delayed due to exceeding the `limit` of allowed calls within the given `interval`.

 Can be useful for monitoring the throttling efficiency.

 In the following example, the third call gets delayed and triggers the `onDelay` callback: